eleriaqueen/pso-highres-ui/README.md

 # PSO High Res UI Resource Pack
 High resolution Resource Pack for Phantasy Star Online Ep.
 I & II (& Plus) gamecube games (when run in Dolphin-Emu) that tries to emulate the feel of the original UI.

+## Production Logos
+Sonic Team logo was taken from Logopedia -> logos.fandom.com SEGA, Sofdec, ADX logos were taken from SegaRetro -> segaretro.org

+They have been adjusted and recolored to fit this project.